Paneco chose Spree for its world class, multi-region alcohol eCommerce store

 Why Spree Commerce

-Technical considerations, like the highly customisable nature of the architecture through the use of extensions, allowed us to develop additional features that were not part of the framework and unique to our industry.
-This included features like “Happy Hour”, a concept where we translated the experience from a bar to a online retail experience where customers can get time based discounts on their favorite whisky, gin and vodka cocktails and assortments of beers.
+Technical considerations, like the highly customizable nature of the architecture through the use of extensions, allowed us to develop additional features that were not part of the framework and unique to our industry.
+This included features like “Happy Hour”, a concept where we translated the experience from a bar to an online retail experience where customers can get time-based discounts on their favorite whisky, gin, and vodka cocktails and assortments of beers.
 The out of the box social network and email integration allowed us to rapidly extend so that we can identify and target specific customer preferences such as if they prefer whisky, champagne, cognac or wine and then target specific campaigns through dynamic remarketing with particular products or taxons that Spree provides.

 One feature of Spree that we thought could be improved was the checkout process.
-We consulted with UX experts and devised and developed a simple one click payment process for registered users.
+We consulted with UX experts and devised and developed a simple one-click payment process for registered users.
 This reduced the number of forms and fields on the checkout process, despite requiring delivery details.
-We saw immediate improvements to conversion once we released this feature and still get many complements from users on the simplicity of the checkout process when ordering liquor online from Paneco.com.
+We saw immediate improvements to conversion once we released this feature and still get many compliments from users on the simplicity of the checkout process when ordering liquor online from Paneco.com.

-The pluggable nature of the promotion system, has allowed us to easily develop some customisable promotions.
+The pluggable nature of the promotion system has allowed us to easily develop some customizable promotions.
 One such type was a free gift with purchase.
 We did not want to make reversals on the invoice as this was confusing to users.
-Instead we developed a way that a product was added for free, provided the promotion conditions were met.
-For example if a customer ordered 2 bottles of Johnnie Walker, then automatically 1 bottle of Monkey Shoulder was added to their cart when they applied the promotion and the price would say “FREE”.
+Instead, we developed a way that a product was added for free, provided the promotion conditions were met.
+For example, if a customer ordered 2 bottles of Johnnie Walker, then automatically 1 bottle of Monkey Shoulder was added to their cart when they applied the promotion and the price would say “FREE”.
 This type of messaging in the cart helped convince users to purchase rather than have to verify prices with order promotion reversals.
-As a result we saw a 11.4% increase in conversion from this approach.
+As a result, we saw an 11.4% increase in conversion from this approach.

 Paneco & Spree